Frame of adult bees who have died on emergence.

 7) Can I call MDARD to test samples even if I don't suspect a violation of the label?

 No, MDARD's enforcement is conducted to address violations of law and violations of pesticide labels.
 If you would like to have hive products tested, you can use a laboratory service.
-The Apiary Inspectors of America maintains a list of labs that provide this type of service.
+Beekeepers can submit their own samples to diagnostic labs and services for beekeepers, which are also listed on the Apiary Inspectors of America's list of honey bee diagnostic labs

 Michigan’s Pollinator Protection Plan is intended to improve and protect the health of pollinators in Michigan while simultaneously protecting crops, property, and human health.
 The Michigan Pollinator Protection Plan is led by Michigan Department of Agriculture and Rural Development, and Michigan State University has implemented many of the strategies in the plan to compile resources for growers and develop pollinator stewardship resources